Keywords: traveling, gourmet, art, nature, UNESCO, physical exercise, architecture

 Finnish nature and cuisine (2nd day)

 Finland is known as a country of thousands of lakes.
 But unfortunately you can't really experience it unless you have a helicopter or travel to Koli.
 But luckily, the coastline of Helsinki, eventhough it's hilariously a coastline of a sea, gives you a feeling of quite same.
 So rent a bike and bicycle around the Seurasaarenselkä.
-Stop by at the Café Regatta, Sibelius Monument, residents of prime minister (Kesäranta) and president (Mäntyniemi), Seurasaari (outdoors walking park) and Tamminiemi museum where you can see how our own dictator lived in the 1970s.
+Stop by at the Café Regatta, Sibelius Monument, residents of prime minister (Kesäranta) and president (Mäntyniemi), Seurasaari (outdoors walking park) and Tamminiemi museum where you can see how our own big leader lived in the 1970s.
 Reserve 2-6 hours depending on your stops.

 In case you want to taste the traditional Finnish cuisine, you should reserve a table in Savotta, Lappi, Saaga or in a bit cheaper ones like Konstan Möljä or Salve.
 Or maybe you prefer a gastropub?
 Try Bryggeri, Il Birrificio, Viisi Penniä or Bruuveri.